Developer-DAO/code-claim-site-prod/README.md

 Before deployment, we need to generate airdrop data first

 1. `./generate-airdrop.sh rinkeby` the script use `mainnet` as the default network
-2. Copy JSON data from `packages/hardhat/data/out/airdrop_ui_rinkeby.json` to `packages/next-app/src/data/airdrop.ts`
+2. Copy inner JSON data from `packages/hardhat/data/out/airdrop_ui_rinkeby.json` into the airdrop item in `packages/next-app/src/data/airdrop.ts`

 ### Deploying